razenxc/PongRaylib/README.md

 # Pong - Game
 Pong is a table tennis–themed twitch arcade sports video game, featuring simple two-dimensional graphics, manufactured by Atari and originally released in 1972.
-This variant of the game is my first game written in C++.
+~~This variant of the game is my first game written in C++~~ This isn't, I wrote this immediately after the tutorial from YouTube and added a little of my own.
+Actually, [this is my first game which I wrote **myself**](https://github.com/razenxc/PongSFML).

 [![Version](https://badge.fury.io/gh/razenxc%2FPong.svg)](https://github.com/razenxc/Pong/releases)